 Some companies have many rounds in a single job interview.
 These could include a round on skill test, IQ Test, HR Round and finally salary negotiation round.
 If the rounds individually extend beyond an hour, it is better to avoid more than two rounds in a single day.
 This is because in two or three hours, the candidate is bound to be exhausted.
 This will affect his comfort level and prevent him from performing well.

 A job interview is very important not just for the candidate but also for the interviewer.
 You will be able to identify the right candidate for the job position only if the interview goes well.
-These tips will help to make the candidate comfortable so that the interview happens smoothly.
+These tips will help to make the candidate feel comfortable so that the interview happens smoothly.